China’s Lanzhou boy dies during lockdown, ‘secondary disaster’ sparks public outrage – BBC News-breakinglatest.news-Breaking Latest News

 On Tuesday night, local residents in Lanzhou took to the streets to express their anger.
 Video sent by locals to the BBC showed police officers present to maintain order, including a man being pulled and kicked by a group of men in black uniforms.

-Chinese media reported that Zhu Tianshu, member of the Standing Committee of the Gansu Provincial Party Committee and Secretary of the Lanzhou Municipal Party Committee, visited residential quarters, hospitals and food procurement centers on Tuesday to “coordinate and resolve” epidemic prevention problems, but it is unknown whether he went to the Xiyuan Street in Qilihe, where the poisoning incident occurred.
+Chinese media reported that Zhu Tianshu, a member of the Standing Committee of the Gansu Provincial Party Committee and Secretary of the Lanzhou Municipal Party Committee, visited residential areas, hospitals and food procurement centers on Tuesday to “coordinate and resolve” epidemic prevention problems, but it is unknown whether he went to the Xiyuan Street of Qilihe, where the poisoning incident occurred.

 The official Weibo of China News Weekly quoted Zhu Tianshu as emphasizing that in the prevention and control of the new crown epidemic, it is necessary to “resolutely prevent simplification and one-size-fits-all”, and also pointed out that “resolutely do not delay the problems that can be solved.”